Jerome Chen (visual effects supervisor)

 Jerome Chen is a Chinese American visual effects supervisor and director.
 He is a founding member of Sony Pictures Imageworks.

+Chen was the visual effects supervisor on The Amazing Spider-Man 1 & 2, as well as Spider-Man: Brand New Day (2026).

 He was nominated for an Academy Award for Best Visual Effects at the 72nd Academy Awards for his work on Stuart Little, shared with John Dykstra, Henry F. Anderson III, and Eric Allard.

 He also shares several patents for facial/body motion capture and interactive camera technologies.

+Beyond live action, Chen also directed two episodes for Netflix’s animated anthology series Love, Death & Robots (“Lucky 13” and “In Vaulted Halls Entombed”).